patrickboateng/patrickboateng/README.md

 <!-- Links -->

-I am a graduate student at the [University of Memphis](https://www.memphis.edu).
-I am very passionate about programming, machine learning, open-source, and problem-solving.
-I enjoy using programming to solve problems in civil engineering and exploring the potential of machine-learning techniques in this field.
+Hey, I'm Patrick, I am currently pursuing my masters degree at [UofM](https://www.memphis.edu).
+I enjoy using programming to solve problems in civil engineering and exploring the potential of machine-learning and artificial intelligence techniques in this field.

-My long-term goal is to develop software that effectively solves civil engineering problems by combining my expertise in civil engineering, programming, and machine learning.
+**My long-term goal is to develop software that effectively solves civil engineering problems by combining programming (software) and machine learning.**

 ## Open-Source Projects